PintaProject/user-guide/docs/overview.md

 ![menu](img/overview/menubar.png)

-__File__ - contains commands that allows you to create a new image, take a screenshot of your desktop, open an image, save an image, close an image, and quit the program within Pinta.
+__File__ - contains commands that allow you to create a new image, take a screenshot of your desktop, open an image, save an image, close an image, and quit the program within Pinta.

 ![file](img/overview/file.png)